aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/beacons.md

 |---|---|
 | timestamp | T- |

+The first row should be interpreted as a literal `T-` followed by the plaintext of the "timestamp" field.

 It is an error for the configuration of a non-sensitive part to refer to an encrypted field in any way.

-Prefixes can be an valid string, but no prefix string can be a prefix to another prefix string.
+Prefixes can be any valid string, but no prefix string can be a prefix of another prefix string.

 That is, you can have both "A-" and AB-" as prefixes, but you can't have both "AB" and "AB-".

 #### Writing Compound Beacons